datagouv/api-tabular/README.md

 ### Query Operators

-The data endpoint can be queried with the following operators as query string (replacing `column_name` with the name of an actual column), if the column type allows it (see the swagger for each column's allowed parameter):
+The data endpoint can be queried with the following operators as query string (replacing `column_name` with the name of an actual column), if the column type allows it (see the swagger for each column's allowed parameters):

 #### Filtering Operators
 ```